canonical/stress-ng-snap/README.md

 This is a snap packaging of [stress-ng](https://github.com/ColinIanKing/stress-ng), a tool to load and stress a computer.

+> [!IMPORTANT]
+> The snap is intended for use on [Ubuntu Core](https://ubuntu.com/core) only.
+>
+> For Ubuntu Server/Desktop, install the `stress-ng` Debian package.
+> For other installation methods, refer to [stress-ng's README](https://github.com/ColinIanKing/stress-ng/blob/master/README.md).

 ## Install

 This snap is available under [developer mode confinement](https://snapcraft.io/docs/install-modes#heading--devmode).